NakedFerret/NakedFerret.github.io/_posts/2014-01-31-a-quick-introduction-to-firefox-os-for-developers.md

 ## [WebAPI](https://developer.mozilla.org/en-US/docs/WebAPI)

 The most interesting part of the OS to a developer is the API.
 The APIs provided by Firefox OS are officially called `WebAPI`.
 They control access to the device hardware.
-The APIs are drafter by mozilla, implemented in the current version of Firefox OS, and then submitted to the W3C in an effort to create standards.
+The APIs are drafter by Mozilla, implemented in the current version of Firefox OS, and then submitted to the W3C in an effort to create standards.

 ## WebAPI Security Levels